lbonfiglio/FlexibleSUSY/README.md

 ====================================================

-If you want to only create the C++ source files for your model, but do not want to compile the code, you can use the `--disable-compile` configure option:
+If you want to only create the C++ source files for your model, but do not want to compile the code, you can set the ENABLE_COMPILE variable to a false value:

-    ./configure --with-models=MSSM --disable-compile
+    cmake -DENABLE_COMPILE=OFF ..
     make

-Here, configure will not check for installed compilers or libraries.
+Here, cmake will not check for installed compilers or libraries.
 It will only search for Mathematica and SARAH.
 The execution of `make` will stop as soon as all C++ source code files are generated.
 See below for how to export the generated source code.

 Compile only (don't generate source code)
 =========================================

-If you want to only compile already created the C++ source files for your model, you can use the `--disable-meta` configure option:
+If you want to only compile already created the C++ source files for your model, you can use the ENABLE_META configure option:

-    ./configure --with-models=MSSM --disable-meta
+    cmake -DENABLE_META=OFF ..
     make

 Here, configure will only check for installed compilers or libraries.